GSA-TTS/identity-handbook/_articles/glossary.md

 Short for [Trusted Traveler Programs](https://ttp.cbp.dhs.gov/).

 ### User
-A user is the person accessing the government service via login.gov.
+A user is the person accessing the government service via Login.gov.
 For clarity, refer to agency partners as **partners** or **integrators**.

 ### Verification
 Identity proofing or verifying the identity of a user requires that user to provide information about themselves and answering questions to prove that they're really who they say they are.
-When login.gov conducts identity proofing, we need users to give us:
+When Login.gov conducts identity proofing, we need users to give us:
 * An government-issued identifier such as their Social Security number
 * Financial or utility account information
 * An address on record with an institution that also verified (such as a phone company or a mortgage holder)